wardi/jsonsquared/README.md

 ## 2. Compound types

+### Horizontal lists

-### Lists of simple types
+Lists of simple types may be represented collapsed horizontally into a single cell by choosing a separating delimiter.

-Lists of simple types may be represented collapsed into a single cell by choosing a delimiter, or vertically in neighboring rows.
-For lists a `[𝑥]` suffix is added to the column heading, where `𝑥` is the delimiter chosen.
+For list columns a `[𝑥]` suffix is added to the column heading, where `𝑥` is the delimiter chosen.

-Delimiters must be at least one character but may be multiple characters long to avoid conflicting with values that may appear in list elements.
-All whitespace in delimiters is significant and must match exactly to separate each element.

-After separation
-each element is parsed as a [simple type](#1-simple-types) as though it was in its own cell.
+Each list element is parsed as a [simple type](#1-simple-types) as though it was in its own cell.
 The normal rules such as removing surrounding whitespace apply.